PX4/PX4-user_guide/en/ros2/user_guide.md

 The [px4_ros_com](https://github.com/PX4/px4_ros_com) and [px4_msgs](https://github.com/PX4/px4_msgs) packages are cloned to a workspace folder, and then the `colcon` tool is used to build the workspace.
 The example is run using `ros2 launch`.

+You should use a version of the px4_msgs package with the _same_ message defintions as the PX4 firmware you have installed in the step above.
+Branches in the px4_msgs repo are named to correspond to the message definitions for different PX4 releases.
+If for any reason you cannot ensure the same message definitions between your PX4 firmware and ROS 2 px4_msgs package, you will additionally need to [start the message translation node](#starting-the-translation-node) as part of your setup process.

 ::: info
 The example builds the [ROS 2 Listener](#ros-2-listener) example application, located in [px4_ros_com](https://github.com/PX4/px4_ros_com).
 [px4_msgs](https://github.com/PX4/px4_msgs) is needed too so that the example can interpret PX4 ROS 2 topics.